The ULI Hines Competition is conducted in the following three stages.

 Stage 1: Applications

-All graduate student teams that wish to participate in the Hines Competition must submit an application, which ensures that the team meets the criteria for interdisciplinary participation.
+All graduate student teams that wish to participate in the ULI Hines Competition must submit an application showing that the team meets the criteria for interdisciplinary participation.
 ULI reserves the right to disqualify teams or to limit the number of participating teams.
-Review the eligibility requirements of the Hines Competition.
+Review the eligibility requirements of the ULI Hines Competition.

 Teams that are deemed ineligible will have the opportunity to work with ULI staff to change their team composition in order to qualify.